 To be promoted, applicants must be able to demonstrate that they are capable of meeting at least the University's minimum expectations of performance across all allocated work areas for the academic level to which they are seeking promotion.
-Part 6 of the promotion application form enables applicants to make the case for this by outlining their key achievements for all areas of their current work allocation (Section 6.1) and projected achievements and growth in all allocated work activity areas should they be promoted (Section 6.2)

 It will strengthen an application if the applicant demonstrates achievement at a higher level than their current one across all the workload areas of activity of their current position.
 However, this is not essential for promotion: outstanding performance in one or two workload areas may be sufficient.
 Applicants need to both show where they excel in their current level, and how they will meet the expectations of the level to which they are seeking promotion by addressing how they will meet the criteria of that level.

-Applicants can select on the Promotion Application Form which areas of academic activity (Teaching; Research/Creative; Professional Activity; and Service) that they are basing their claim for excellence in; and the relative weighting of the selected areas of activity (Parts 4 and 5).
+Applicants can select on the Promotion Application Form which areas of academic activity (Teaching; Research/Creative; Professional Activity; and Service) that they are basing their claim for excellence in; and the relative weighting of the selected areas of activity.

 For example, applicants who believe that they can demonstrate outstanding performance in both teaching and research, may elect to allocate a weighting of 70% to Research/Creative and 30% to Teaching.
 This implies zero weighting to Professional Activity and Service.
-As indicated above, applicants still need to demonstrate adequate performance in these areas, where they constitute a part of their work allocation - a zero weighting simply implies that the applicant is basing their claim for excellence in the weighted areas.

 The allocation of weightings across the four areas of academic activity requires careful consideration.
 Applicants should allocate the highest weighting to the activities in which they believe that they have made the greatest impact and are able to identify and provide evidence of this.
 The weightings selected by the applicant in their promotion application are an indication of the academic activities within which they believe they are making the strongest contribution by impact.
 Allocated weightings do not need to be the same as the proportional allocations of the academic activities within their workload allocation.
-Percentages need to add to 100%.
-If an applicant believes that they are exceling equally across all areas of their work allocation, then they should allocate equal percentages to each area.